 A number of apartments have double glazed windows and balcony doors.
 The advantages of these are:

 Installing new windows can change the external appearance of a lot.
-Owners must therefore seek authorisation from the Owner’s Corporation Committee via the Owner’s Corporation Manager.
+Owners must therefore seek authorisation from the Owner’s Corporation using the Renovation notification and approval form.

 In most instances, where the proposal is to replace with a like-for-like design, approval can be obtained quickly.